 Does De Hoop only work in the Netherlands?

-No, De Hoop also works with insurers in Belgium, France, Liechtenstein and on Curaçao, Aruba and Sint Maarten.
+No, De Hoop also works with insurers in other countries among which Belgium, France, Liechtenstein and on Curaçao, Aruba and Sint Maarten.

 Does De Hoop have a rating?